 But these all pale into comparison for what – for every space geek and science fiction nerd – has to be the ultimate in experience travel.
 Space Camp!

-Ever since I was a Star Trek and science fiction loving kid, where I watched a film called, surprisingly, Space Camp, I had dreamed of going to astronaut training for myself, fulfilling my Captain Kirk fantasies, pressing all the shiny controls and having a robot named Jinx (which the movie version of NASA of course allows young boys to effectively steal and play with) hack into NASAs computers and blast me off into space.
+Ever since I was a Star Trek and science fiction loving kid, where I watched a film called, surprisingly, Space Camp, I had always dreamed of going to astronaut training for myself.
+I spent entire days at school staring out of the window dreaming of fulfilling my Captain Kirk fantasies, pressing all the shiny controls and having a robot named Jinx (which in the movie NASA obviously allows young boys to effectively steal and play with) hack into NASAs computers and blast me off into space.

-Space Camp is obviously on the educational side of that spectrum, and is run by NASA’s US Space and Rocket Center to educate children and promote STEM fields such as science, maths and engineering, but also to give them a taste of what it is like to train as an actual astronaut and hopefully instill a few ambitions to one day further mankind’s reach into deep space, and with a number of Space Camp graduates going on to work at NASA or be actual astronauts themselves, it seems like they are succeeding.
+Space Camp is obviously on the educational side of that spectrum, and is run by NASA’s US Space and Rocket Center to educate children and promote STEM fields such as science, maths and engineering, but also to give them a taste of what it is like to train as an actual astronaut and hopefully instill a few ambitions to one day further mankind’s reach into deep space.
+With a high number of Space Camp graduates going on to work at NASA or becoming actual astronauts themselves, it seems like they are succeeding.

 But contrary to popular belief, Space Camp isn’t just for children.
 I know!
 I was genuinely surprised at this myself!
+There is a Space Camp for adults too!
 Until I was invited to attend I assumed it was just something for children in the U.S, which is why I thought I would never be able to have my own dreams of going there.
 How wrong I was!

 Space Camp obviously has a range of programmes aimed at children between the ages of 7 – 18, and an Advanced Space Academy for college aged teenagers with an expanded curriculum designed more for preparing them for college and careers in STEM fields by taking them through a series of space themed training simulations.